streamlit/docs/content/deploy/community-cloud/manage-your-account/sign-in-sign-out.md

 ## Sign out of your account

 From your workspace, click on your workspace name in the upper-left corner.
-Click "**Sign out**".
+Click "**Sign out**."

 <div style={{ maxWidth: '80%', margin: 'auto' }}>
 <Image alt="Sign out of Streamlit Community Cloud" src="/images/streamlit-community-cloud/account-sign-out.png" />